scollier/SATraining/configKubernetes.md

 * kube-controller-manager
 * kubelet, kube-proxy

 These services are managed by systemd and the configuration resides in a central location, `/etc/kubernetes`.
 We will break the services up between the hosts.
 The first host, *master*, will be the kubernetes master.
 This host will run kube-apiserver, kube-controller-manager, and kube-scheduler.
 In addition, the master will also run _etcd_.
-The remaining hosts, the *minions* or *nodes*, will run kubelet, proxy, cadvisor and docker.
+The remaining hosts, known as *nodes*, will run kubelet, proxy, cadvisor and docker.

 ###Prepare the hosts